- Jeffrey M. Markowitz

 - 612-339-7655 fax

-Clients appreciate the creativity, skill, and good humor that Jeff Markowitz brings to every aspect of his diverse litigation practice.
-Whether you need someone to take your case all the way from beginning to end—or just to step in on appeal (to fix what went wrong, or to defend what went right)—Jeff is your litigator.
+Clients appreciate the creativity, skill, and good humor that Jeff Markowitz brings to every aspect of his litigation practice.

-Jeff’s first love (in litigation, that is) is appeals.
+Jeff’s first love (in litigation, that is) is appellate work.
 He co-chairs his firm’s appellate practice group, and feels right at home arguing to appellate courts.
-That is because he spent more than two years clerking for an appellate judge, and has since repeatedly appeared (and won) on appeal.
-And Jeff’s clients see firsthand how he leverages that skill and experience—along with his relentless creativity—to make things (or keep things) right on appeal.
+He spent more than two years clerking for an appellate judge, and has since repeatedly appeared (and won) on appeal.
+Appellate work takes a unique blend of skills, which Jeff has gladly and diligently cultivated throughout his legal career.
+And clients see firsthand how he leverages that skill and experience—along with his relentless creativity—to make things (or keep things) right on appeal.

 - “Heroes or Hustlers of the ADA?
 The Rise and Reality of Private Enforcement of Title III,” Minnesota Construction Law Seminar, Arthur, Chapman, Kettering, Smetak & Pikala, P.A., October 2017